oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      otherwise, REQUIRED.
 The scope of the access token as described by {{access-token-scope}}.

-The parameters are included in the payload of the HTTP response using the `application/json` media type as defined by {{RFC7159}}.
 The parameters are serialized into a JavaScript Object Notation (JSON) structure by adding each parameter at the highest structure level.
 Parameter names and string values are included as JSON strings.
 Numerical values are included as JSON numbers.
 The order of